-An interim analysis of OS performed one year after the primary analysis of efficacy, demonstrated a statistically significant OS benefit in favor of the Perjeta-treated group (HR 0.66, p = 0.0008 logrank test).
-The median time to death was 37.6 months in the placebo-treated group but had not yet been reached in the Perjeta-treated group.
+An interim analysis of OS performed one year after the primary analysis of efficacy, demonstrated a statistically significant OS benefit in favor of the Perjeta-treated group (HR 0.66, p =0.0008 log-

 The final analysis of OS was performed when 389 patients had died (221 in the placebo-treated group and 168 in the Perjeta-treated group).
-The statistically significant OS benefit in favor of the Perjeta-treated group was maintained (HR 0.68, $p = 0.0002$ log-rank test).
-The median time to death was 40.8 months in the placebo-treated group and 56.5 months in the Perjeta-treated group (see Table 7, Figure 3).
+The statistically significant OS benefit in favor of the Perjeta-treated group was maintained (HR 0.68, $p=0.0002$ log-rank test).
+The median time to death was 40.8 months in the placebo-treated group and 56.5 months in the Perjeta-treated group (see Table 8, Figure 5).

-Figure 3 Kaplan-Meier curve of overall survival
+Figure 5 Kaplan-Meier curve of overall survival